ch0c/Pwnagotchi_Digivice/README.md

 ❤️ Credits and Thanks.

-Akiyoshi Hongo, Bandai, Pwnagotchi devs EvilSocket and Jayofelony.
-Everyone else who made their plugins public.
+Akiyoshi Hongo, Bandai, Pwnagotchi devs, airshuffler for the sprites and everyone else who made their plugins public.